yixuan/showtext/README.md

 ### What's this package all about?

-`showtext` is an R package to draw text in R graphs using system fonts.
+`showtext` makes it easy to use various types of fonts (TrueType, OpenType, Type 1, web fonts, etc.) in R graphs.
 It tries to do the following two things:

-- Let R know about these system fonts
+- Let R know about these fonts
 - Use these fonts to draw text

-The motivation to develop this package is that using non-standard fonts in PDF device is not straightforward, for example, to create PDF graphs with Chinese characters.
-This is because most of the standard fonts used by `pdf()` do not contain Chinese character glyphs, and users could hardly use the fonts that are already installed in their operating systems.
+The motivation to develop this package is that using non-standard fonts in R graphs (especially for PDF device) is not straightforward, for example, to create PDF graphs with Chinese characters.
+This is because most of the standard fonts used by `pdf()` do not contain Chinese character glyphs, and users could hardly use system fonts in R.

 The [extrafont](https://github.com/wch/extrafont) package developed by [Winston Chang](https://github.com/wch) is one nice solution to this problem,